Can I Return a Leased Car if It Has Problems

 Can I Return a Leased Car for Any Mechanical Issue?

 No, most lease agreements do not allow you to return your leased car whenever it develops a mechanical fault.
-In many states, the Lemon Law only applies if the vehicle has substantial defects that affect its use, safety, and value.
+In many states, the Lemon Law only applies if the vehicle has substantial defects that affect its use, safety, or value.
 In addition, the defect must have been subject to a reasonable number of repair attempts before it can be termed a lemon.
 You may be eligible for a refund if the vehicle meets these criteria.

 Can I Negotiate With the Leasing Company?